Sextus Julius Caesar (praetor 208 BC): Family

 Sextus is the earliest member of the Julii Caesares whose name is found in historical sources.
 From the filiation of his son, Sextus, we know that his father's name was Lucius, but it is not known whether his father bore the surname of Caesar.
 At least some scholars have proposed that this Lucius was the son of Lucius Julius Libo, consul in 267 BC.

 Sextus appears to have had at least two children: Lucius, who was praetor in 183 BC, and Sextus, who served as military tribune in 181, and attained the consulship in 157.
 In his reconstruction of the Julii Caesares, classical scholar Wilhelm Drumann assumed that the consul was the son of the military tribune, rather than the same man, and therefore inserted an otherwise unknown Lucius between Sextus the praetor and his two sons; but since the tribune and the consul are identical, the consul's grandfather Lucius must have been the father of Sextus, praetor in 208.

 It is likely that the praetor had a third son, Gaius, who was a senator, and is said to have written a Roman history in Greek about 143 BC.
-This Gaius was probably the great-grandfather of Gaius Julius Caesar, the dictator, whose father and grandfather were also named Gaius.
+This son was probably the great-grandfather of Gaius Julius Caesar, the dictator, whose father and grandfather were also named Gaius.